We have a ‘One Problem Per Consultation’ policy

 We do consider that GP appointments are a limited resource and we would kindly ask that such a service be used with care and consideration.

 Therefore please do not be offended if the doctor asks you to rebook for your other problems.
-We are working in your best interests in order to keep you safe.
+We are working in your best interests to keep you safe.

 We would always encourage patients to book double appointments if there are multiple problems that need discussing.